Only 35% of B2B marketing leaders feel their roles are clearly defined. That’s a problem.

 If you can stay ahead of CX trends and remain creative as a CMO, you’ll find ways to reach marketing goals while also proving ROI to other C-level executives.
 But that all starts with knowing the CX trends to follow.

-Check out our annual NECXT report to learn which customer experience trends you can capitalize on to keep up with the evolution of the B2B CMO role.
+Reach out to Verndale to learn which customer experience trends you can capitalize on to keep up with the evolution of the B2B CMO role.